mantidproject/mantid/docs/source/tutorials/python_in_mantid/script_generation/04_pim_ex_2.rst

 One step further
 ----------------

 #.
-Extract the selected filename from the Load command and print it to the screen with logger.information("message")
-#.
 Extract the binning params from the first Rebin, print them using the logger, AND use them as the input for the second Rebin
 #.
 Add comments to your script to explain what it does!